Sightseeing in Fukui

 Local Industries & Craftsmanship

-Echizen lacquerware is a traditional craft known for its durability and everyday usability.
+Echizen lacquerware : A traditional craft valued for durability and daily use

 Official industry and craft information